theronic/clojure-prompts/README.md

 Elements of Clojure is the book I would have written about Clojure, if I could.
 All hail, Tellman.

-## WARNING: Electric Clojure v3 is in Flux & Guidelines Will Be WRong
+## WARNING: Electric Clojure v3 is in active development & guidelines will have mistakes

 I added guidelines for Electric v3 because models with a knowledge cut-off in 2024  tend to output Electric v2 code even when I ask for v3 code.